BirdeeHub/nixCats-nvim/README.md

 It also allows for easy project specific packaging using nixCats for all the cool direnv stuff.

-You can `nixCats('attr.path.to.value")` to discover what nix categories you created are included in the current package.
+You can `nixCats('attr.path.to.value')` to discover what nix categories you created are included in the current package.

 Doing so allows you to define as many different packages as you want from the same config file.

 nixCats can also send other info from nix to lua other than what categories are included, but that is the main use.

-It then also exports as much stuff as possible for when you want to add some version of your own nixCats flake to a system nix config flake but maybe want to change something for that specific system without making a separate package for it if desired.
+It then also exports as much stuff as possible based on how you configured your category and package definitions, including home manager and nixos modules.

 You should make use of the in-editor help at: